llivvv/Restaurant-Tracker/README.md

 - You can generate the first required action related to the user story "adding multiply reviews to a list of reviews" by clicking on the " + " button in the top right corner of the screen after leaving the home page.
-- You can generate the second required action related to the user story of sorting the reviews, by leaving the home page and selecting an item from the combo box located in the centre top of the screen.
+- You can generate the second required action related to the user story of viewing a filtered list of reviews, by leaving the home page and selecting an item from the combo box located in the centre top of the screen.
 - You can locate my visual component when you first open the application.
 An image is displayed on the home page behind the two buttons.
-- You can save the state of my application after clicking X to close the application window.
+- You can save the application state after clicking X to close the application window.
 A dialog box will ask you whether you would like to save your progress.
-- You can choose to load existing reviews on the home page when you first open the application.
-Clicking on the "Load and add to my existing reviews" button.
+- You can choose to load existing reviews on the home page when you first open the application by clicking on the "Load and add to my existing reviews" button.
 If you would like to write a new set of reviews, you can click the "New Set of Reviews" button instead.